 - 4 handfuls watercress from 1 bunch watercress , (or substitute mixed salad greens)

 For the vinaigrette

 - 2 teaspoons Dijon mustard

 - Sea salt and freshly ground black pepper, to taste

 - Fresh lemon juice

-- 1. Line a rimmed baking sheet with parchment paper or silpat.
-Caramelize the walnuts by putting them in a frying pan or skillet over medium-high heat with the sugar, salt, cayenne, and walnut oil.
+- Line a rimmed baking sheet with parchment paper or Silpat.
+Caramelize the walnuts by putting them in a frying pan or skillet over medium-high heat with sugar, salt, cayenne, and walnut oil.
 Cook until the sugar is caramelized and turns an amberish, dark brownish color, stirring occasionally to make sure all the nuts are coated, about 3 minutes.
 Do not turn your back on the nuts as they are caramelizing.
-Immediately transfer the caramelized walnuts to the baking sheet, spread in a single layer, and let cool.
+Immediately dump the caramelized walnuts onto the baking sheet, spread in a single layer, and let cool.

 - Discard the outer leaves of the endives.
 Slice each endive crosswise into rings or, for a more dramatic presentation, trim the stem ends, peel the leaves away from one another, and use them whole.